2br-2b/Github-Copilot-Project/README.md

 # Github Copilot Experiment
 This is a project (currently a Junior Seminar, potentially a Senior Thesis) I'm working on about Github Copilot and about how it will effect the teaching/learning environment.
+If you want updates on the project, watch this repository.
+I'll be posting major updates in the releases section of the repo.

 # Help me out!